 Also, take a duct tape for other repairs.

 Whether you live in the dorm or choose to rent, you’ll need some kind of storage space.
 The room you can afford isn’t going to be big, and your clothes can’t just be lying on the floor.
-Take a garment rack, a dozen hangers, and make some of the boxes you used for packing to store extra stuff like chargers, clean socks, etc. You might want to bring an extra box to store Diamond Studs jewelry or other valuables.
+Take a garment rack, a dozen hangers, and make some of the boxes you used for packing to store extra stuff like chargers, clean socks, etc.

 If you’re renting with plenty of roommates, take a curtain or a large piece of cloth to make your space a bit more private.